 GIVING WINGS TO DREAMS

 The Minnesota Aviation Hall of Fame is committed to doing our respective part to encourage individuals to follow their personal dreams of flight.
-We are pleased to announce the availability of scholarships in the amount of $1,500 each, to be awarded annually during the Minnesota Aviation Hall of Fame Induction Banquet.
+We are pleased to announce the availability of scholarships to be awarded annually during the Minnesota Aviation Hall of Fame Induction Banquet.
 Scholarships are offered to individuals who are pursuing a career in the aviation industry, or in furtherance of personal aviation-related goals and objectives.

 Minnesota Aviation Hall of Fame Scholarship

 Funded by numerous generous and anonymous Hall of Fame donors, the MAHOF scholarship is awarded to encourage individuals to pursue their personal dreams of flight, and to explore aviation in its many and varied forms.